mksree-gh/meal-planner/README.md

 ```

 ### Using the CLI
-The CLI is the fastest way to interact with Posha.
+The CLI is the fastest way to interact with the Meal Planner.
 ```bash
 # Start a session for a specific user
 python3 main.py --user-id=user_001